 - 1. Unconditional (Full) admission.
 This status will be granted to the applicant who satisfies all the following conditions: - a.
 Official transcripts of all college work have been received by the Office of Graduate Studies and Research, verifying a baccalaureate degree from a regionally accredited college or university and a cumulative grade point average between 2.75 and 4.0. - b.
-Results of a satisfactorily completed entrance exam specific to the discipline (i.e. GMAT, GRE or other admission mechanism) have been submitted to the Office of Graduate Studies and Research.\\ - c.
+Results of a satisfactorily completed entrance exam specific to the discipline (i.e. GMAT, GRE or other admission mechanism) have been submitted to the Office of Graduate Studies and Research. - c.
 All other departmental requirements for unconditional admission to a degree program have been met.
-This might include but is not limited to, academic deficiencies, an interview, area or subject tests, advanced tests, a portfolio or performance, grade point average, or letters of recommendation. - 2.
-Conditional admission.
+This might include but is not limited to, academic deficiencies, an interview, area or subject tests, advanced tests, a portfolio or performance, grade point average, or letters of recommendation. - Conditional admission.
 This status will be granted to an applicant who has submitted all necessary materials, but who does not meet all requirements for unconditional admission. - a.
-Graduates of nonaccredited institutions will be assigned conditional status, and this status may also be used by departments to classify students based on departmental requirements for admission.
+Graduates of nonaccredited institutions will be assigned conditional status, and this status may also be used by departments to classify students based on departmental requirements for admission. - b.
+Applicants who do not meet minimal grade point standards may be admitted on the basis of satisfactory supplemental admission materials, as defined by specific graduate programs.
+Academic performance during the first semester, or as outlined by the condition stated by the department, will be assessed and will determine continuance in the program.